anadrmic/FAIR/start.md

 - **Advisor**: Prof. Anna Bernasconi
 - **Academic Year**: 2023-24

 The project involves evaluating specific keywords against various genomic data repositories or the entire repositories to retrieve and assess relevant metadata using a FAIRness evaluation workflow.
 The system supports multiple repositories and uses different APIs to fetch data based on user input.
-The metadata is then evaluated using several custom metrics, and the results are displayed in the `results` folder.
+The metadata is then evaluated using several custom metrics, and results are displayed in the `results` folder.

 ## Installation and Usage